 When it arrives at the small intestine, your food should be thoroughly broken down so that only the nutrients are able to make their way through the walls of your small intestine and into your blood where they are circulated to where they are needed in the rest of your body.

 So you see, the more leaky your intestinal wall, the leakier it will become.
-It’s a vicious cycle where, what starts off in most of us as a small amount of leakage can become quite a severe source of inflammation throughout your whole body making you feel horrible.
+It’s a vicious cycle where, what starts off in most of us as a small amount of leaky gut can become quite a severe source of inflammation throughout your whole body making you feel horrible.

 How Do You Know You Have It?